sunketIngale/devops/README.md

 # devops
 This is my first repo
-This is an alternate of the master branch
+This is not an alternate of the master branch